 We have different prices and packages depending on your Day Care needs!
 You select the dates your dogs will be attending, and those days will be held for you.
 You will be charged even if you can't make it as space is limited and we will reserve the date for your dog.
 By the day is best if you only plan on coming sporadically.
 Our daily doggy rate is $22 per dog.

-- $90 (5 Days Prepaid): $18 per Day
+- $105 (5 Days Prepaid): $21 per Day

-- $170 (10 Days Prepaid): $17 per Day
+- $200 (10 Days Prepaid): $20 per Day

-- $240/ (15 Days Prepaid): $16 per Day
+- $285/ (15 Days Prepaid): $19 per Day

 What Dogs Come on Which Days?

-Regardless of the day of the week, Day Care is run the same way.
+Monday through Friday Doggy Daycare is run the same way.
 We have drop off between 7:30 a.m. and about 10:00 a.m., at the latest.
-At 12:00 p.m., the dogs are put into crates in the “Day Care Leisure Room” where they stay for about an hour while the Day Care Attendant is at lunch.
+The dogs are crated in the “Daycare Leisure Room” where they stay while the Day Care Attendant is at lunch.
 After lunch, they are let back out to romp around for the rest of the afternoon.

 The dogs can run in and outside all day long.
 They have access to a large, fenced in area outside with some equipment to play in and a gazebo in the middle to keep the sun/rain/snow off the dogs throughout the day.
-During the hot summer months, there’s also a wading pool that gets filled up every morning with cool water and refilled as needed for the dogs to play in!
+During the hot summer months, there’s a wading pool that gets filled up every morning with cool water and refilled as needed for the dogs to play in!
 Boy, do they love it!